-Quarter Ended July 31, 2012
+Three Month Period Ended October 31, 2012

-For the three month period ended July 31, 2012, the Company recorded a net loss of \$446,893 compared to \$276,716 for the quarter ended July 31, 2011, an increase of \$170,177.
-The current period net loss includes a significant increase in exploration expenditures; however, the comparative quarter net loss includes a write-off of the Snowcap property carrying cost of \$191,000.
-During the current quarter, exploration costs totalled \$358,938 compared to \$24,087 in the comparative quarter, an increase of \$334,851.
-The current quarter exploration expenditures were incurred on the Cordoba Property while the exploration costs in the comparative period were related to the formerly held Snowcap property.
+For the three month period ended October 31, 2012, the Company recorded a net loss of \$786,833 compared to \$365,170 for the quarter ended October 31, 2011, an increase of \$421,663.
+During the current quarter, exploration costs totalled \$301,224 compared to \$20,348 in the comparative quarter, an increase of \$280,876.
+The current quarter exploration expenditures were based on increased Cordoba Property exploration activities while exploration activity in the comparative period was minimal on both the Cordoba property and the formerly held Snowcap property.

-General and administrative costs during the current quarter totalled \$98,279 compared to \$61,558 in the comparative quarter, an increase of \$36,721.
-Most notable increases costs were in management fees, shareholder communications, office and administration, and salaries and benefits.
-Management fees are higher due to a portion of the fees associated with the President of the Company.
-The President was hired in April 2012 and his monthly compensation is allocated between management fees and geological fees.
-Salaries and benefits, shareholder communications, and office and administration costs were higher due to business activity and administrative requirements being substantially greater during the current quarter.
+General and administrative costs during the current quarter totalled \$482,265 compared to \$344,488 in the comparative quarter, an increase of \$137,777.
+The current quarter includes a share-based compensation expense of \$325,679 relating to a stock option grant compared to an expense of just \$12,789 in the comparative quarter.
+On the other hand, the comparative quarter recorded a loan finance cost expense of \$200,000 and loan interest charges of \$34,465 whereas the current quarter recorded no such expenses.
+Excluding these expenses, the most notable increases in costs for the current quarter were in office and administration, management fees, and shareholder communications.
+Management fees are higher due to the fees paid to the President of the Company who was hired in April 2012.
+His monthly compensation is allocated between management fees and geological fees.
+Shareholder communications and office and administration costs were higher due to business activity and administrative requirements being substantially greater during the current quarter.
+As well, beginning during the current quarter, office and administration costs include insurance coverage for directors and officers.
+There were no significant cost decreases in the current quarter.